-\ You will see this asterisk next to the supplemental benefits in the benefits chart.
+You will see this asterisk next to the supplemental benefits in the benefits chart.

-Medical Benefits Chart Services that are covered for you What you must pay when you get these services A one-time screening ultrasound for people at risk.
+Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-In-Network: There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Allergy shots and serum You are covered for allergy shots and serum when medically necessary.
-In-Network: Allergy Shots and Serum \$0 copayment - PCP's Office - Specialist's Office Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health or by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
-Depending on your level of Medicaid eligibility, you may not be responsible for the copayments, coinsurances, or deductibles for the services listed in this section.
-In-Network: Emergency Ambulance \$0 or \$200 copayment per trip regardless of the number of trips - Ground Ambulance Prior authorization rules may apply.
-Contact plan for details. \$0 or 20% coinsurance regardless of the number of trips - Air Ambulance Non-Emergency Ambulance \$0 copayment per trip regardless of the number of trips - Ground Ambulance
+Authorization rules may apply.
+Contact plan for details.
+In Network: There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
+Allergy Shots and Serum In Network: You are covered for allergy shots and serum when medically necessary.
+Allergy Shots and Serum • \$0 copayment - PCP's Office - Specialist's Office Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan Depending on your level of Medicaid eligibility, you may not be responsible for the copayments, coinsurances, or deductibles for the services liste in this section. • Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required In Network: Emergency Ambulance \$0 or \$200 copayment per trip regardless of the number of trip - Ground Ambulance • Authorization rules may apply.
+Contact plan for details. \$0 or 20% coinsurance regardless of the number of trip Air Ambulance Non-Emergency Ambulance \$0 copayment per trip regardles of the number of trips Ground Ambulance